 Prescription Drug Plans, also known as Part D or PDP plans, provide Medicare drug coverage for prescription drugs as a standalone plan that cannot be paired with a Medicare Advantage Plan.
 Enrollees can choose from a variety of Prescription Drug Plans with different costs and coverage.
 While Medicare drug coverage is optional and is offered to everyone with Medicare, delaying enrollment without creditable coverage can result in a late enrollment penalty.
-Prescription Drug Plans can be changed annually but typically only during the annual enrollment period.
-No underwriting is required, and the plans are guaranteed acceptance.

-OTHER MEDICARE PLANS
+OTHER PLANS

-In certain states, retirees can opt for other special Medicare supplemental plans, such as Cost Plans, a Medicare Savings Account, and Select Plans.
-Even with a supplemental plan, many individuals must seek additional coverage for health costs, including dental, vision, hearing, and hospital copays.
+In certain states, people can opt for other special Medicare plans, such as Cost Plans, a Medicare Savings Account, and Select Plans.
+Even with one of these plans, many individuals must seek additional coverage for health costs, including dental, vision, hearing, and hospital copays.